Arcado Elementary School

 The school continues to work towards its mission to provide an environment where each student can fully realize their greatest academic potential.
 A focus on continuous growth and improvement is ingrained at the school and is reflected in the school motto, “Where the keys to learning come to life.”

 Arcado Elementary School opened its doors to learning in August 1981.
-More than thirty years later the school continues to work toward its mission to provide an environment where each student can reach their full academic potential.
+Forty years later the school continues to work toward its mission to provide an environment where each student can reach their full academic potential.

 Currently, Arcado Elementary School is the home school to more than 1,000 students.
 Student enrollment continues to grow as new families move to the Lilburn area.
 A point of pride for the school is that there are a number of parents who attended Arcado when they were in elementary school who have moved back to the area specifically for their own children to attend Arcado.